Anxiety

 Medical conditions that present as anxiety—and won't respond to antidepressants:

-Clinical reality: Research suggests 40% of "treatment-resistant" psychiatric cases have undiagnosed medical conditions driving symptoms.
-Before debating Wellbutrin vs SSRIs, we should ask: Is this actually a medication problem, or a medical problem?
+Clinical reality: Before debating Wellbutrin vs SSRIs, we should ask a harder question.
+Is this actually a medication problem, or is the body adding fuel to the symptoms?

 Clinical Evidence: Wellbutrin vs SSRIs for Anxiety